|Deep fried, crispy strips of catfish, coated in a mixture of corn meal and flour, are a true deep south favorite.|

 One of our favorite local spots for fried catfish on Friday is Pleasant's BBQ, a family owned place that's been around for years and where they serve some pretty rocking BBQ but the special on Friday is always fried catfish.
 I am convinced he uses some of his rub in the coating, so I've tried it and indeed, it rocks!
 Aunt Jenny's also in Ocean Springs, and also family owned, where not only is the food delicious but it comes served in the midst of some gorgeous and very old oak trees and a simply beautiful view across the bayou off of Biloxi Bay has excellent catfish.
 In Gulfport, Catfish Charlie's is also family owned, excellent and has been around forever.
 All delicious options!

-Did you know that 70% of the world's supply of farm-raised catfish comes from right here in my home state of Mississippi?
-In fact, Belzoni, Mississippi, known as the Catfish Capital of the World, hosts a huge World Catfish Festival every April drawing crowds upwards of 20,000 to the Delta.
+Did you know that 75% of the world's supply of farm-raised catfish comes from right here in my home state of Mississippi, making us first in total U.S. catfish production?
+Humphreys-Belzoni, Mississippi claims the title of Catfish Capital of the World, has 117 catfish farms and more than 35,000 acres of farm-raised catfish, making it more than any other single county in all of the United States.
+In fact, Humphreys-Belzoni, hosts a huge World Catfish Festival every April, drawing crowds upwards of 20,000 to the Delta.

 Now for me, my fried shrimp is coated in flour.
 Self-rising flour.
 Period.
 My fried oysters are coated only in corn meal.
 Yellow corn meal.
 Period.
 But my catfish is coated in a mixture of the two, mostly cornmeal, a little flour.
 That's the rules and the only way to eat any of the above three at least for me.
 This is not to say that my way is the right, or the only way.
 It's just my way!